 - Vibration, such as caused by jogging or using lawnmowers

 - Pressure on the skin, as from a tight waistband

-Chronic hives don’t put you at any sudden risk of a serious allergic reaction (anaphylaxis).
-But if you do experience hives as part of a serious allergic reaction, seek emergency care.
-Signs and symptoms of anaphylaxis include dizziness, trouble breathing, and swelling of your lips, eyelids and tongue.
+Chronic hives don’t put you at sudden risk of a serious allergic reaction (anaphylaxis).
+If you do get hives as part of a severe allergic reaction, seek emergency care.
+Symptoms of anaphylaxis include dizziness, trouble breathing, and swelling of the tongue, lips, mouth or throat.

 - Your activities

 - Any medications, herbal remedies or supplements you take

 - Where hives appear and how long it takes a welt to fade and whether it leaves behind a bruise or other mark